gbitzes/QuarkDB/docs/MEMBERSHIP.md

 Works both on full members, as well as observers.

 It's not possible to remove a node which is currently a leader.
-To do that, stop the node, wait until the new leader emerges, and issue `raft_remove_node` towards it.
+To do that, stop the node, wait until the new leader emerges, and issue `raft_remove_member` towards it.

 A membership update is represented internally as a special kind of log entry.